Billy6boss/hexagon-number-memory-game/README.md

 5. **Reset Game**
    - Click the "Reset Game" button to start over with new random numbers

+## Hard Mode

+Toggle the "Hard Mode" button to activate a more challenging version of the game:

+1. **Dark Theme**
+   - The game interface switches to a dark color scheme

+2. **Number Distribution**
+   - Each number (1-5) appears no more than 3 times on the board
+   - This creates a more balanced distribution of numbers

+3. **Connected Selection Rule**
+   - The three selected hexagons must form a straight line (vertical, horizontal, or diagonal)
+   - If the sum is correct but the hexagons don't form a line, the selection is invalid

 ## Layout

 The game board consists of 19 hexagons arranged in 5 rows: